 Some women feel they know their babies intimately straightaway after birth.
 After all, you’ve carried this little person inside you for the last nine months, feeling them kick and roll around, and you’ve even watched their heartbeat on a screen.
 But at the same time, those first hours after birth with your new baby are a step into the unknown.

-There’s lots to learn after birth about this new role, and over the next few weeks you and your little one will be learning together.
+There’s lots to learn after birth about this new role, and over the next few weeks after birth you and your little one will be learning together.
 But knowing what to expect in the hours immediately after birth will help prepare you.

-What will my baby be feeling?
+What will your baby be feeling?

 Labour and birth is a shock to the system, and not just for you!
 For your baby, the birth has been exhausting, and they are now in an unfamiliar world.